 HDC can maintain vehicle speeds between 3 and 22 km/h (2 and 14 mph) on an incline greater than or equal to a 10% grade.
-A blinking HDC light indicates that the system is actively applying the brakes to maintain vehicle speed.
+A blinking HDC light indicates the system is actively applying the brakes to maintain vehicle speed.

-When HDC is set, that is the initial set speed.
+When HDC is activated, the initial HDC speed is set to the current driving speed.
 It can be increased or decreased by applying the accelerator or brake pedal.
 This adjusted speed becomes the new set speed.

-HDC will remain enabled between 22 and 60 km/h (14 and 37 mph), however vehicle speed cannot be set or maintained in this range.
-It will automatically disable if the vehicle speed is above 80 km/h (50 mph) or above 60 km/h (37 mph) for at least 30 seconds.
-Amust be pressed again to re-enable HDC.
+HDC will remain enabled between 22 and 60 km/h (14 and 37 mph); however vehicle speed cannot be set or maintained in this range.
+It will automatically disable if the vehicle speed is above 80 km/h (50 mph) or above 60 km/h (37 mph) for at least 30 seconds. amust be pressed again to re-enable HDC.

 When enabled, if the vehicle is at a speed above 22 km/h (14 mph) and less than 60 km/h (37 mph), a DIC message will display.
+See Vehicle Speed Messages on page 5-45.